 in the Hot Drinks market in US$

 Rising employment levels have driven up caffeination demand across the board.
-At the same time, increasing discretionary spending power has fueled the appetite for indulgence among consumers as well as a desire for novel experiences which has driven premiumization and sophistication.
-The out-of-home market has benefitted especially from this trend as increasingly time-strapped consumers opt for the convenience of a quick boost on the go.
-Among younger demographics that still live in shared or temporary accommodations, coffee shops have become something like a living room and office space away from home whose rent is paid on Americano at a time.
+At the same time, increasing discretionary spending power has fueled the appetite for indulgence among consumers as well as a desire for novel experiences, which in turn has driven premiumization and sophistication.
+The out-of-home market has especially benefitted from this trend as increasingly time-strapped consumers opt for the convenience of a quick boost on the go.
+Among younger demographics still living in shared or temporary accommodations, coffee shops have become something of a living room and office space away from home, the rent for which is paid one Americano at a time.

 in the Hot Drinks market in percent